 - The COVID-19 pandemic disrupted traditional schooling in 2020 and the first half of 2021, leading to school closures across all OECD countries.
 While most shut down their premises entirely in the wake of the pandemic in 2020, by 2021 the situation had improved and returned to normal in most countries in 2022.
-In Finland, primary and secondary schools were entirely closed for 38-50 days during the school year 2019/20 and stayed open in 2020/21 and 2021/22 (Figure 4). - National examinations have also been affected by the pandemic.
+In Norway, primary and secondary schools were entirely closed for 29-38 days during the school year 2019/20 and stayed open in 2020/21 and 2021/22 (Figure 5). - Teacher absences also affected the regular operation of schools during the pandemic, whether due to COVID-19 infections or because of precautionary quarantine.
+However, only approximately half of countries collected information on teacher absenteeism.
+Norway collected such data.
+In contrast to many other countries, teacher absenteeism increased slightly (by between 1% and 5%) between 2019/20 and 2021/22. - National examinations have also been affected by the pandemic.
 At general upper secondary level, 18 OECD countries postponed their national examinations during the school year 2019/20, while 10 countries even cancelled them entirely.
 In 2020/21, national examinations were postponed in 9 countries and cancelled in 6 countries.
-Finland rescheduled its national examinations and were partially made earlier in spring 2020. - Most countries conducted assessments of the impact of school closures on learning outcomes at various levels of education and along several dimensions.
-Finland has conducted studies to evaluate the effects of the pandemic on the impact on pre-primary, primary, lower secondary, upper secondary and tertiary education.
-Like many other countries, Finland also evaluated dimensions such as the effectiveness of distance-learning strategies during school closures, the relations between parents and students during lockdowns as well as the mental health and well-being of students and teachers. - In school year 2022, national programmes to support students affected by the pandemic were implemented in Finland at pre-primary, primary, lower secondary, upper secondary general and tertiary level.
-The government plans to assess the effectiveness of these programmes. - The challenges related to the COVID-19 pandemic have created additional costs for education systems.
-Preliminary budget estimates for 2021 suggest that, compared to 2020, the education budget at pre-primary to tertiary level in Finland increased slightly (by between 1% and 5%, in nominal terms). - The COVID-19 pandemic had a significant impact on adult learning in most OECD countries.
+Norway cancelled its national examinations in 2019/20 and in 2020/21. - Most countries conducted assessments of the impact of school closures on learning outcomes at various levels of education and along several dimensions.
+Norway has conducted studies to evaluate the effects of the pandemic on the impact on primary, lower secondary, upper secondary general and vocational education.
+The assessments covered mathematics and reading.
+Like many other countries, Norway also evaluated dimensions such as non-cognitive skills as well as the mental health and well-being of students. - No national programmes to support students affected by the pandemic were implemented in Norway in contrast to many other OECD countries.
+However, capacity was increased to accommodate more students.
+At primary to upper secondary education, measures to address the effects of the COVID-19 pandemic included and additional water, sanitation and hygiene services. - The challenges related to the COVID-19 pandemic have created additional costs for education systems.
+Preliminary budget estimates for 2021 suggest that, compared to 2020, the education budget at pre-primary to tertiary level in Norway increased slightly (by between 1% and 5%, in nominal terms). - The COVID-19 pandemic had a significant impact on adult learning in most OECD countries.
 In 2020, the share of adults who participated in a formal or non-formal education and training activity in the four weeks prior to being surveyed decreased by 2 percentage points on average across OECD countries compared with 2019.
 However, in 2021, participation in non-formal education and training returned to pre-pandemic levels in most countries.
-In Finland, a similar pattern emerged.
-From 2019 to 2020, the share of adults participating in a formal or non-formal education and training activity fell by 2 percentage points.
-From 2020 to 2021, it increased by 3 percentage points and has thus increased above pre-pandemic levels. - Young adults who are not in employment, education or training (NEET) for prolonged periods are at risk of adverse economic and social outcomes in both the short and the long term.
-After increasing during the COVID-19 pandemic in 2020, the share of 18-24 year-olds who are NEET in Finland declined in 2021.
-The share of NEET among young adults was 12% in 2021, below preCOVID levels.
+In Norway, a similar pattern emerged.
+From 2019 to 2020, the share of adults participating in a formal or non-formal education and training activity fell by 3 percentage points.
+From 2020 to 2021, it increased by 3 percentage points and has thus increased above pre-pandemic levels.

-Figure 4.
+Figure 5.
 School closures due to COVID-19 (2020, 2021 and the first quarter of 2022)